15 Best Cable Machine Leg Exercises (With Workout Routine)

 7. Cable Pull-Through

-The Cable Pull-Through is a popular exercise which is used to target the glutes and hamstrings for muscle and strength-building purposes.
+The Cable Pull-Through is a popular exercise that targets the glutes and hamstrings for muscle and strength-building purposes.

-Now, a lot of people are afraid to perform this movement or just not interested since it requires a little setup, and may even look a little funny.
+Now, many people are afraid to perform this movement or are just not interested because it requires a little setup and may even look a little funny.

 Cable Pull-Through